-As a result of our initial public offering ("IPO"), on July 13, 2021 we began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021 we received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and offering expenses.
+In connection with our initial public offering ("IPO"), on July 13, 2021 we began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021 we received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and offering expenses.
 We have used the net proceeds from the IPO to complete pre-clinical and clinical studies, submit regulatory filings to the FDA, and for general and corporate purposes, including hiring additional management and conducting market research and other commercial planning.

 Future revenue streams may consist of collaboration or licensing revenue as well as product sales.
-We have generated approximately \$0.7 million in licensing revenue during the three months ended March 31, 2023.
+We have generated approximately \$0.7 million in licensing revenue during the six months ended June 30, 2023.

 On March 3, 2023, we entered into a securities purchase agreement with certain healthcare-focused institutional investors that will provide up to \$130.0 million in gross proceeds through a private placement and that includes initial upfront funding of \$30.0 million.
-Proceeds from the offering will be used to support our NDA submission with the FDA for approval of Renazorb for the treatment of hyperphosphatemia in the U.S. and, if approved, for the commercial launch of Renazorb in the U.S.
+Proceeds from the offering will be used to support our NDA submission with the FDA for approval of Oxylanthanum Carbonate for the treatment of hyperphosphatemia in the U.S. and, if approved, for the commercial launch of Oxylanthanum Carbonate in the U.S.